Learning and Staying Safe during the 2022-2023 School Year

 Other symptoms have improved; and

-A negative COVID-19 test from the morning they are returning to campus OR a doctor’s note has been provided documenting that the symptoms are typical of any underlying chronic condition (allergies or asthma) OR that an alternate diagnosis has been confirmed.
+A negative COVID-19 test OR a doctor’s note has been provided documenting that the symptoms are typical of any underlying chronic condition (allergies or asthma) OR that an alternate diagnosis has been confirmed.
 Please provide a test/note directly to Student Services.

 Armstrong uses the CDPH state testing program which requires all students and employees to register with Primary Health and sign an annual consent.
 It is also required to record your vaccination status with Primary Health.